rivimont/fakenewsbot/exampleWalkthrough.md

 Now, lets examine a detailed walkthrough of an example domain to see how this may work.
 In this exercise, we provided some arbitrary values for different elements that help one determine if a domain is serving fake news.
 It is really up to you to completely add upon this using your ingenuity and creativity!

 As reading this, be thinking how you could make use of this information to customize and improve the accuracy of your bot.
+Complete documentation can be found at [http://docs.umbrella.com](http://docs.umbrella.com).

 As an example, let's use the domain http://cnn.com.de/